 The Cornwall Historical Society collects material for its historical value.
 As an interested party in a possible donation, the Society is unable to provide a financial appraisal of a collection or even a single item’s value.

 We can, however, provide information about how you can have your materials appraised.
 If a donor has acquired an appraisal before the time of donation, the Society would appreciate receiving a copy of the written appraisal.
-Please contact the Executive Director for more information.
+Please contact the Society for more information.

 The Cornwall Historical Society is a non-profit institution.
 Donors can claim a tax deduction on gifts to the CHS based on a financial appraisal of the donation.
 The owner of the material must pay the cost of obtaining an outside appraisal, but the cost of the appraisal is also tax-deductible.
 The CHS recommends that donors check with an attorney or financial adviser about any and all tax implications.